 3 Arborvitae Cultivars

-Emerald Green Thuja: If you prefer a privacy screen that isn't quite so dominant, consider the Emerald Green Thuja (Thuja occidentalis 'Smaragd').
-It reaches a maximum height of 14 feet and has a more slender base.
-Hardy in zones 4 to 8, Emerald Green Thuja nurslings can be spaced 3 to 4 feet apart, and because they grow more slowly — only 6 to 9 inches per year, according to Budget Dumpster — they are easier to control and can be trimmed into hedges.
+Emerald Green Thuja: If you prefer a privacy screen that isn't quite so dominant, consider the Emerald Green arborvitae (Thuja occidentalis 'Smaragd').
+It reaches a maximum height of 15 feet and has a more slender base, with a width averaging 5 feet.
+Hardy in zones 4 to 8, Emerald Green Thuja saplings can be spaced 3 to 4 feet apart, and because they grow more slowly — only 6 to 9 inches per year, according to Budget Dumpster — they are easier to control and can be trimmed into hedges.

 American Arborvitae: Homeowners living in regions too cold for the Thuja Green Giant or Emerald Green Thuja can get many of the same benefits by planting the American arborvitae (Thuja occidentalis), which is also commonly known as the eastern white cedar.
-Native to the northeast United States and Canada, it grows in USDA zones 2 to 7 and features most of the benefits of its giant cousin, although it grows slightly more slowly, adding 1 to 2 feet of height per year.
-It's a low-maintenance evergreen that likes full sun or partial shade and moist soil, and it grows to a height of 20 to 40 feet.
+Native to the northeast United States and Canada, it's a perennial in USDA zones 2 to 7 and features most of the benefits of its giant cousin, although it grows slightly more slowly, adding 1 to 2 feet of height per year.
+It's a low-maintenance evergreen that likes full sun or partial shade and moist soil, and it grows to a height of 40 to 60 feet.

 Fast-Growing Leyland Cypress